calixtec/churchcrm-docker/README.md

 This repo is based on work of original work from [@DawoudIO](https://github.com/DawoudIO), on original repo for [ChurchCRM Docker](https://github.com/ChurchCRM/Docker).
 All I done here it's only update and improve his original work.

-If you can, pay him a coffee and try to help ChurchCRM project with something (like translations, documentation, etc).
+If you can, pay them a coffee and try to help ChurchCRM project with something (like translations, documentation, etc).

 ## License

 Following original repo of ChurchCRM, this repo has MIT License.
 You can [read the license here](LICENSE).

---
+---

 ## Known issues